njtwomey/njtwomey.github.io/_pages/about.md

 structural and behavioural modelling.
 I take on real-world problems in complex, high-risk domains that cannot generally be solved with out-of-the-box techniques.
-I pride myself on continuously producing original research and never having failed to deliver strong and reliable models across a multiplicity of domains and problems.
+I pride myself on continuously producing original research and consistently delivering strong and reliable models across a multiplicity of domains and problems.

 From an applications perspective, I would loosely define myself as a 'generalist' in my direct work and teams/projects I lead.
-I have a proven track record of directly working with and managing research with many types of data sources (numeric, text, image, video, depth, skeletons, astronomy), sensors (accelerometers and other wearables, environmental, video, LIDAR), label structures (sequences, hierarchical, dynamic, circular) at various levels of supervision (supervised, weak-supervised, semi-supervised, structured, fusion and active and transfer learning) in real environments (data latency, data missingness).
+I have a proven track record of directly working with and managing research with many types of data sources (numeric, text, image, video, voice, depth, skeletons, astronomy), sensors (accelerometers and other wearables, environmental, video, LIDAR), label structures (sequences, hierarchical, dynamic, circular) at various levels of supervision (supervised, weak-supervised, semi-supervised, structured, fusion and active and transfer learning) in real environments (data latency, data missingness).